College Home > Non-Degree Admissions

 Non-degree students may seek admission to a degree program at any time.
 Students should consult the department they wish to join for instructions on how to begin the process.
 Non-degree students who seek admission to a degree program must meet all regular admissions criteria, complete all regular procedures, and present all documents normally required of degree-seeking applicants to that program.
 Courses taken by a non-degree student who later enters a degree program will count towards the completion of the program to the extent that they fall within the normal requirements of the program and to the extent that the student's performance in the course(s) is acceptable for degree program purposes.
 Any course which is counted towards the completion of a degree must be completed within the established time limits for that degree, whether taken initially as a degree or non-degree course.

-Complete and return the application to the P.C.
-Rossin College of Engineering and Applied Science Office of Graduate Studies.
+Complete the graduate online application.
 The application must be accompanied by a transcript of the last college or university that you attended or an official letter stating that you are a student in good standing in an acceptable graduate program.
 The transcript may be unofficial, but an official transcript will be required before the completion of your first course at Lehigh so that grades may be released.
 If English is not your first language you must submit your Internet-based TOEFL score.
-A check in the amount of $20 made out to Lehigh University must be attached to this application.
-If you decide to apply for regular or associate degree status in the future, this fee will be credited to the regular admissions application fee.
+The application fee is $75.

 Once you are registered, you must pay all applicable tuition and fees in the Bursar's Office, Alumni Memorial Building, Ground Floor (758-3160) by the following day.

 All vehicles must be registered and appropriate fees paid to park on campus.
 Forms for vehicle registration are available from Parking Services, 1st floor of Johnson Hall (758-3893).